josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/2-client-side-authentication.md

 | put               | Update           | Update a resource                   | 200 (OK) or 201 (created)    |
 | delete            | Delete           | Delete a resource                   | 200 (OK) or 204 (no content) |

 Log any errors out to the console from your axios requests while building out a client, and keep an eye out for these common error codes (sad path!) that may show up.
-Understanding what they mean will make debugging a lot easier:
+Understanding what they mean will make debugging a lot easier.

-**400 Bad Request:** you sent an invalid JSON document (e.g. a "}" is missing), or the syntax/content is incorrect.
+* **400 Bad Request:** you sent an invalid JSON document (e.g. a "}" is missing), or the syntax/content is incorrect.

-**401 Unauthorized:** the access credentials (via the Authorization header) were missing or are invalid.
+* **401 Unauthorized:** the access credentials (via the Authorization header) were missing or are invalid.

-**403 Forbidden:** the credentials you provided are valid, but you are not authorized to access the resource you requested.
+* **403 Forbidden:** the credentials you provided are valid, but you are not authorized to access the resource you requested.

-**404 Not found:** the request itself is valid, but the resource you try to access does not exist, or is outside your scope.
+* **404 Not found:** the request itself is valid, but the resource you try to access does not exist, or is outside your scope.

 ## Videos